 Kidambi is invested in the performance creative music, from free improvisation and jazz, to experimental bands, and new music.
 As an improviser, she has played with Matana Roberts, Tyshawn Sorey, Daniel Carter, Ava Mendoza, Sam Newsome, Peter Evans, Trevor Dunn, and many innovators in the New York scene.
 A life changing decision to create her own artistic work came from a collaboration with the late AACM founder, composer-pianist Muhal Richard Abrams’, performing his Dialogue Social.
 Kidambi has also premiered Darius Jones’ The Oversoul Manual at Carnegie Hall, Samesoul Maker at Roulette, LawNOrder at Winter Jazzfest, a premiere of electronic composer Ben Vida’s work Slipping Control for voice and electronics with Tyondai Braxton at the Borderline Festival in Athens, Greece, the premiere of the late Robert Ashley’s final opera CRASH at the Whitney Biennial, a Jazz Gallery commission for Mary Halvorson’s Code Girl, the premiere of William Parker’s Soul of Light and forthcoming recording project Voices Fall From the Sky and a commission from the Jerome Foundation for her quartet Elder Ones at Roulette and artist residency at EMPAC to record the group’s debut album.

-Amirtha earned a B.F.A. in Voice (Western Classical) from Loyola Marymount University and an M.M. in Voice from CUNY Brooklyn College, where she served as adjunct faculty.
-In 2012, Amirtha joined the staff at ISSUE Project Room in Brooklyn as the Director of Operations.
+Amirtha earned a B.F.A. in Voice from Loyola Marymount University and an M.M. in Voice and Musicology from CUNY Brooklyn College, where she served as adjunct faculty.
+She is currently pursuing a PhD in Ethnomusicology at Columbia University.